Bangladesh–Pakistan Confederation: During the Liberation War of Bangladesh

 According to Md.
-Moniruzzaman Chowdhury, Acting Director of the Youth and Reception Camp Department of the Provisional Government of Bangladesh, during the Bangladesh Liberation War in 1971, a group of the government supported a confederation.
-In September during the war, Khondaker Mostaq Ahmad, provisional government's foreign minister, sent a message, through Kazi Zahirul Qayyum, an Awami League leader and organiser of the liberation war, to the US Consul General in Kolkata, India, proposing the establishment of a confederation between the two regions in exchange for the release of Sheikh Mujibur Rahman, imprisoned in West Pakistan.
+Moniruzzaman Chowdhury, acting director of the Youth and Reception Camp Department of the Provisional Government of Bangladesh, during the Bangladesh Liberation War in 1971, a group of the government supported a confederation.
+In September during the war, Khondaker Mostaq Ahmad, the provisional government's foreign minister, sent a message, through Kazi Zahirul Qayyum, an Awami League leader and organiser of the liberation war, to the US Consul General in Kolkata, India, proposing the establishment of a confederation between the two regions in exchange for the release of Sheikh Mujibur Rahman, imprisoned in West Pakistan.
 For this purpose, he also arranged a meeting with US government officials.
 Mostaq was supported in this endeavour by Foreign Secretary Mahbub Alam Chashi, who sought a representative to continue talks with Pakistan through American mediation.
 However, the message leaked to India's Research and Analysis Wing, which saw Mostaq meeting a member of the US Central Intelligence Agency at a hotel in Kolkata.
-After the Indian government and Mostaq's secretary Kamal Uddin Siddiqui informed prime minister Tajuddin Ahmad of the matter, the provisional government withdrew its decision to send Mostaq as Bangladesh's representative to the conference of the United Nations and removed him from the cabinet.
+After the Indian government and Mostaq's secretary Kamal Uddin Siddiqui informed Prime Minister Tajuddin Ahmad of the matter, the provisional government withdrew its decision to send Mostaq as Bangladesh's representative to the conference of the United Nations and removed him from the cabinet.
 According to US documents, on 4 September 1971, President Yahya Khan agreed to Khondaker Mostaq Ahmad's secret proposal for talks on forming a confederation, conveyed to Ambassador Joseph S. Farland.